charlesm93/charlesm93.github.io/_pages/bio.md

 There, I completed a one-year pharmacometrics bootcamp in Hartford, CT, and continued as a visiting scientist for another year, in Boston, MA.
-I worked closely with [Bill Gillespie](https://metrumrg.com/team_member/william-r-gillespie-ph-d/) on the development of computational tools to do Bayesian modeling for biomedical applications.
+I worked closely with [Bill Gillespie](https://metrumrg.com/team_member/william-r-gillespie-ph-d/) on the development of computational tools to do Bayesian inference, with biomedical applications in mind.
 We started a collaboration with the Stan development team, and Andrew Gelman's group at Columbia.

 I then faced the difficult choice of returning to Physics for graduate school, diving deeper into Statistics, or even joining a Quantitative Biomedicine program.
 When making a decision, I was helped by a, perhaps misinterpreted, quote from Jean-Paul Sartres:
-"You're free to choose, that is invent."
-Eventually, I joined the PhD program in Statistics at Columbia (aftet flipping a coin multiple times), eager to "invent" my own path and expose myself to all the disciplines that could help me solve the problems I was interested in.
+"You're free: choose, that is invent."
+Eventually, I joined the PhD program in Statistics at Columbia, eager to "invent" my own path and expose myself to all the disciplines that could help me solve the problems I was interested in.
 I like to think my loyality is to a problem, not a field, though realistically,